 As well as economic incentives or disincentives (i.e., taxes and subsidies) to promote a diet of healthy food, encouraging global, national, and local food distribution and catering services.
 To improve the nutritional quality of their products, which includes making healthy and affordable food available, and to review portion sizes and prices.

 Guide Consumers To Demand Healthy Food Products And Meals

 by raising consumer awareness about healthy diets, developing school policies and programs encouraging children to adopt and maintain healthy diets.
 By informing children, adolescents, and adults about nutrition and healthy eating habits,boosting culinary know-how, including in schools. supporting communication of information at points of sale, including nutrition labels that provide accurate, standardized, and understandable information.

 by implementing the International Code of Marketing of Breastmilk Substitutes and subsequent resolutions adopted.
-By the World Health Assembly on this subject, implementing policies and practices to protect working mothers.
+The World Health Assembly, on this subject, implementing policies and practices to protect working mothers.
 I am advocating, protecting, and supporting breastfeeding in health services and communities through the baby-friendly hospital initiative.